When using a third-party authenticator, user sessions may terminate earlier than expected when idle

 The problem is mostly fixed in the recent LTS versions: 8.5.6, 8.13.x (see bug below)

-The Atlassian Bot Killer Plugin has been shown to terminate sessions when a third party authenticator such as Okta is enabled.
-If a session makes only a single request in an hour time frame, then that session will be terminated - idle activity can sometimes run afoul of this plugin.
+The Atlassian Bot Killer Plugin has been shown to terminate sessions when a third-party authenticator such as Okta is enabled.
+If a session submits only a single request in an hour time frame, then that session will be terminated - idle activity can sometimes run afoul of this plugin.

 As a first step, try to disable the Atlassian Bot Killer Plugin.
 If that doesn't resolve the problem, please contact Atlassian Support.

 - Filter for System apps and search for Atlassian Bot Session Killer.

 - If your instance is not publicly accessible, there should not be any significant ramifications - although you should monitor your instance to ensure performance and resource consumption stay normal.